The $2 Billion American Bully Market (2025) — Prices, Stud Income, Breeding Costs & the 2028 Outlook

-Venomline’s 2025 American Bully Market Report is the first credible, bottom-up valuation of the U.S. Bully economy.
-Using U.S. dog population data, birth rates, and real-world spend anchors, we value the market at $1.161B (base), with a reasonable range of $0.761B–$1.867B.
-Include global exports and secondary streams, and the American Bully economy comfortably tops $2B.
+Venomline’s 2025 American Bully Market Report is a bottom-up valuation of the Bully economy.
+Using U.S. dog population baselines, an owned-dog birth rate, and real-world price bands, we estimate the U.S. American Bully market at ~$1.161B (base case), with a reasonable range of $0.761B–$1.867B.
+Add exports, secondary streams, and international demand, and the global American Bully economy is comfortably $2B+.

 - Introduction: The Market Hiding in Plain Sight